k-jingyang/spire-playground/README.md

 ### Painpoints
 1. Painful to create registration entries 1 by 1
+2. Instead of connecting directly to another server, workloads now need to point to their sidecar envoy instead.
+   1. But how does the sidecar envoy know which remote server to redirect to?
 ### Questions
 1. Service mesh vs DIY SPIRE, which is better?
-1. Security SIEM use cases and how to enable them
+2. Security SIEM use cases and how to enable them

 ### Next steps
 1. [How to use envoy sidecar to handle SPIFEE communication instead](https://github.com/spiffe/spire-tutorials/tree/main/k8s/envoy-x509)